-- Four debaters qualify to compete in Varsity.
-They should form two teams, with no added nonqualifying debaters.
-This holds even if they qualified by winning speaker trophies and do not usually debate as regular partners.
-You may not form more than two teams by pairing debaters with their regular partners who did not qualify. - Four debaters qualify to compete in Varsity.
+- Three debaters qualify to compete in Varsity.
+The coach may add one non-qualifying Varsity debater to make up a full team.
+As we do not pair singletons at the tournament, the Coach should find another Varsity debater on the team to compete with the three qualifiers. - Four debaters qualify to compete in Varsity.
 The Coach registers two teams.
 The night before the tournament one debater calls in sick.
 The Coach may add a non-qualifying debater to replace the one who dropped out.
 As we do not match singletons at State Finals, we suggest each Coach have a "first alternate" on call in case of a debater dropping out at the last minute.
-(Note that if two debaters drop out, the remaining two must be paired to form a team, and no non-qualifying debater may be added.) - Three debaters qualify to compete in Varsity and five debaters qualify to compete in Novice.
+(Note that if two debaters drop out, the remaining two must be paired to form a team, and no non-qualifying debater may be added.
+The same logic applies if debaters know beforehand that they cannot or choose not to attend.) - Three debaters qualify to compete in Varsity and five debaters qualify to compete in Novice.
 The Coach may add one debater to complete the Varsity teams AND one debater to complete the Novice teams.
-You do not have to pair the odd debaters across divisions.

-- You have a debater who is a Junior and qualified as a Novice in their first tournament (as CDA rules permit a Junior who has never debated before to compete in Novice at their first tournament).
+You do not have to pair the odd debaters across divisions. - You have a debater who is a Junior and qualified as a Novice in their first tournament (as CDA rules permit a Junior who has never debated before to compete in Novice at their first tournament).
 This debater MUST move up to Varsity for State Finals.
-To emphasize this: all Juniors and Seniors must debate as Varsity in State Finals regardless of experience or how they qualified. - A Freshman or Sophomore debater who qualified as a Novice but was then moved up to Varsity and debated in Varsity for two or more tournaments should move up to Varsity for State Finals.
+To emphasize: Juniors and Seniors must debate as Varsity at State Finals regardless of experience or how they qualified. - A Freshman or Sophomore debater who qualified as a Novice but was then moved up to Varsity and debated in Varsity for two or more tournaments should move up to Varsity for State Finals.
+If the Freshman or Sophomore only moved up to accommodate an odd number of Varsity debaters, they may stay in Novice for State Finals.

-If you have any questions, you should email me.
+If you have any questions or comments, please email me at eirutan3@ctdebate.org.